 What are probiotics?

-In short they are the good bacterias, the ones that curds and yogurts are filled with, the ones that are responsible for the porcelain skin the Japanese and South Korean people flaunt(because of their daily intake of Nato and Kimchi).
+In short they are the good bacterias, the ones that curds and yogurts are filled with, the ones that are responsible for the porcelain skin the Japanese and South Korean people flaunt(because of their daily intake of fermented food like Nato and Kimchi).
 The probiotics are responsible for lining our digestive tracts all the while supporting our body’s ability to absorb nutrients and fighting infection.
 While anit-biotics kill both the good and bad bacterias, probiotics work by outnumbering the bad ones.
-Also if you intake probiotics along with anti-biotic, chances are there will be less side effects caused by the anti-biotics as the reason we suffer the side effects in the first place is because the good bacterias are getting destroyed as well.
+Also if you intake probiotics along with anti-biotic, chances are there will be less side effects caused by the anti-biotics as the reason we suffer from the side effects in the first place is because the good bacterias are getting destroyed as well.

 The benefits of probiotics varies from cleaning the gut, regulating the organisms in our digestive system, reducing cholesterol, fighting eczema, skin infection and acne, healthy teeth, healthy skin, fighting diarrhea and the list goes on.

 To be honest, I hate curds.
 I hate any semi-liquid food except for melted cheese and yep, I dislike ice cream too.
 Once in a while when I get my hands on Chinese Cabbage I make and store Kimchi for a week but I prefer not fermenting them.
 So as you can already tell I don’t intake probiotics naturally unless am visiting a Korean restaurant and devouring on Kimchi (which I did twice after getting the infection by the way).